 Workers’ Compensation can be complex and subtle requiring thorough and impartial assessment of a legitimate claim or an instance of suspected or probable fraud.
-As an AME or PQME, Dr. Hall, can offer invaluable, impartial and well-reasoned opinions, along with thoughtful consideration of alternate opinions.
+Dr. Hall, can offer invaluable, impartial and well-reasoned opinions, along with thoughtful consideration of alternate opinions.

 Dr. Hall personally conducts psychological testing, which takes four to five hours.
 Her basic battery includes the Test of Memory Malingering (TOMM), the Montreal Cognitive Assessment (MoCA), the Wahler Physical Symptoms Inventory (WPSI), the Beck Depression Inventory – II (BDI-II), Beck Anxiety Inventory (BAI), and the Minnesota Multiphasic Personality Inventory -2 (MMPI-2).
 Other psychometric tools are added for specialty concerns such as substance abuse, attention deficit, traumatic brain injury, traumatic stress exposure, etc. While the examinee is completing written testing, Dr. Hall remains in the testing room to respond to questions by the examinee and ensure test security.
 During this period, Dr. Hall reviews the clinical interview as compared to the records she reviewed prior to the examination.